-How about a restaurant style Biryani recipe?
-Made from fresh ingredients, this is one of the best biryani rice dishes I have had in a while.
+How about a restaurant style mushroom Biryani recipe?
+Made from fresh ingredients, this is one of the best biryani rice dishes I have had in awhile.
 I was visiting a restaurant and had this vegan biryani, interviewed the chef, and wrote the recipe down.
 She asked me to keep the name of the restaurant out of this, so I am.
-This is such an unique recipe.
+This is such a unique recipe for mushroom Biryani.
+It has a myriad of delicious seasonings and spices.
+You are going to love it!
+A biriyani recipe so good it's based off of a secret recipe.
+Shhh, don't tell!

 Restaurant-Style Mushroom Biryani With ‘Homemade Biryani Masala’ [Vegan, Gluten-Free]